The Sons of Dusty Walker Series, Book 2

 “Killian, you’re the oldest at twenty-seven, and Dylan, you’re the youngest.
 It must be a very strong DNA strand in your father to have produced men who look so similar.”

-“When I arrived at your homes last week with the news that your father had died, I was under strict instructions not to mention that you had brothers.
+“When I arrived at your homes last week with the news that your father had died, I was under strict instructions to not mention that you had brothers.
 It was among your father’s last wishes that you learn of your siblings’ existence by bringing you together.”
 The attorney picked up a sheaf of papers.
 “I apologize for bringing you to Kansas under these circumstances.”

 Jackson had spent the week since learning of his father’s death with his mother, then had made use of the first-class flight from the Pacific Northwest and the limo transportation provided for him by the law firm.
 When he’d arrived at the lawyer’s office, he’d been shown into a separate office until the attorney, Stanley Benner, Esquire, had asked the four of them to come into his office.

 The shock when they’d seen each other kept them all silent, warily watching each other.